melaniedoerr/AiptasiaProbioticBacteria/README.md

-# AiptasiaProbioticBacteria
+# EngineeringCoralResilience

-This repository contains code and data for the analysis and figure generation supporting the manuscript:
+This repository contains code and data for the analysis and figure generation supporting the Ph.D. thesis:
-**"Engineering Coral Resilience: Functional Testing of Probiotic Bacteria to Increase Thermal Stress Tolerance of the Coral Model Aiptasia"**
+**"Engineering Coral Resilience: Functional Testing of Probiotic Bacterial Isolates in Aiptasia Under Thermal Stress"**
-by [Author Names], published in [Journal Name, Year].
-DOI: [doi placeholder]
+by [Dörr, Melanie], submitted in [2025].
 NCBI BioProject: [PRJNA1297037](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1297037)

 ## Contents